-Teva, Intel to develop wearables to monitor Huntington's disease
+Teva, Intel to develop wearable technology for Huntington's disease

-Teva Pharmaceutical Industries Ltd (TEVA.TA) said on Thursday it was collaborating with Intel Corp (INTC.O) to develop a wearable device to monitor patients with Huntington's, a fatal degenerative disease.
+Teva Pharmaceutical Industries Ltd (TEVA.TA) said on Thursday it was collaborating with Intel Corp (INTC.O) to develop a wearable technology platform to track the progression of disease in patients with Huntington's, a fatal degenerative disorder.

-The inherited disorder causes the progressive breakdown of nerve cells in the brain, resulting in a gradual decline in motor control, cognition and mental stability.
+The inherited condition causes the progressive breakdown of nerve cells in the brain, resulting in a gradual decline in motor control, cognition and mental stability.

 There are no approved drugs to alter the course of Huntington's, although there are medicines that help with symptoms.
 Patients typically succumb to the disease within 15‐25 years of diagnosis.